EddieFua/KNOT/README.md

 ## Simulation Reproduction

-Due to data access restrictions for the **AGP** and **ASC** cohorts, we cannot provide the original simulation code used to generate the key figures in our manuscript.
+%Due to data access restrictions for the **AGP** and **ASC** cohorts, we cannot provide the original simulation code used to generate the key figures in our manuscript.

-Instead, we provide an additional simulation experiment using the **[SKAT](https://cran.r-project.org/package=SKAT)** public dataset.
+%Instead, we provide an additional simulation experiment using the **[SKAT](https://cran.r-project.org/package=SKAT)** public dataset.
 You can reproduce the results by installing the SKAT package and running our simulation script.

 ---